rhedges14/Deep_Feature_Interpolation/README.md

     - filepath for the model weights to be loaded in for prediction
     - image name and filepath
     - output directory to save mask

-      Be prepared to input the name and directory of the image you wish you transform